kursad-k/obsidian-openasmd/README.md

 ## Installation

 ### From within Obsidian
-From Obsidian v0.9.8, you can activate this plugin within Obsidian by doing the following:
+You can activate this plugin within Obsidian by doing the following:
 - Open Settings > Third-party plugin
 - Make sure Safe mode is **off**
 - Click Browse community plugins